Mannwe/misnotas/README.md

 After opening the application in your browser, you will find the menu item "Registrarse".
 Click this to sign up.
 Then, please enter a nickname in the "Código de usuario" field and a password in "Contraseña".
 Then confirm it and enter an e-mail.
 So far, the e-mail capability is not developed, so you can introduce a fake one.
-If the sign up process is properly down, you will be able to login following the link and button "Iniciar sesión".
+If the sign up process is properly down, you will be able to login following the link that comes up or the menu button "Iniciar sesión".

 <b>How to use it</b>